richardsonlima/richardsonlima.github.io/about.md

 ## 🎧 A Personal Soundtrack – Hidden Chapters

 Here are some pieces that have accompanied me through different seasons of code, study, and silence.
-I've grouped them into emotional climates.
+I've grouped them into emotional climates — each one a different resonance chamber for the mind when logic alone is not enough.
 Click to reveal each universe.

 <details>
   <summary>🎼 Classical Echoes & Timeless Reverberations</summary>